-A provider must, upon request, make available information in the case records to the beneficiary or legally responsible representative.
-If, in the professional judgment of the administration of the provider, the information contained in the record would be damaging to the beneficiary, that information may be withheld from the beneficiary except under court order.
+The PACE provider must, upon request, make available information in the case records to the beneficiary or legally responsible representative.
+If, in the professional judgment of the administration of the PACE provider, the information contained in the record would be damaging to the beneficiary, that information may be withheld from the beneficiary except under court order.

-The provider may charge a reasonable fee for providing the above records.
-This fee cannot exceed the community's competitive copying rate.
+The PACE provider may:

-A provider may use material from case records for teaching or research purposes, development of the governing body's understanding and knowledge of the provider's services, or similar educational purposes, as long as names are deleted and other similar identifying information is disguised or deleted.
+- 1. Charge a reasonable fee for providing the above records.
+This fee cannot exceed the community's competitive copying rate; and - 2.
+Use material from case records for teaching or research purposes, development of the governing body's understanding and knowledge of the provider's services, or similar educational purposes, as long as names are deleted and other similar identifying information is disguised or deleted.